stepro/kdo/README.md

 kudo --version | --help
 ```

 When called with an `image` parameter, this represents an existing image to be run in the Kubernetes cluster.
-This is distinguished from the `build-dir` parameter, which always starts with `.` and identifies a local Docker build context to be dynamically built into a custom image to run in the Kubernetes cluster.
+This is distinguished from the `build-dir` parameter, which always starts with `.` and identifies a local build context for a custom image to run in the Kubernetes cluster.

 When the `command` parameter is set, this configures the `command` property in the container and removes the `args` property.